Personalized Card Recommendations

 Get Started

-Welcome offer: Find out your offer and see if you’re eligible for as high as 100,000 Membership Rewards® points after spending $6,000 in the first 6 months (offers vary).
+• Welcome offer: Find out your offer — eligible applicants may see as high as 100,000 Membership Rewards® points after spending $8,000 in the first 6 months.
+Offers vary by applicant.
+(Amex recently raised the spend requirement, so confirm the exact terms on the application screen.)

-• The best long-term play is pairing Gold with a redemption plan (transfer partners).
+• The best long-term play is pairing Gold with a redemption plan via transfer partners.

-• Offer amounts vary; check your offer before applying.
+• Offer amounts vary; check yours before applying.

 4) Citi Strata Elite℠ Card